metomi/metomi-vms/README.md

 DDDDDDDD-DDDD-DDDD-DDDD-DDDDDDDDDDDD
 ```

-* You will then need to export these as the following, as these are used within the Azure Vagrantfile.
-You should keep a note of these, as you will need them to make sure that they are set each time you access the VM.
+* You will then need to export these as the following environment variables, as these are used within the Azure Vagrantfile.
+You should also keep a note of them, as you will need to make sure that they are set each time you access the VM.
 ```
-AZURE_CLIENT_ID="AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAA"; export AZURE_CLIENT_ID
+export AZURE_CLIENT_ID="AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAA"
-AZURE_CLIENT_SECRET="BBBBBBBB-BBBB-BBBB-BBBB-BBBBBBBBBBB"; export AZURE_CLIENT_SECRET
+export AZURE_CLIENT_SECRET="BBBBBBBB-BBBB-BBBB-BBBB-BBBBBBBBBBB"
-AZURE_TENANT_ID="CCCCCCCC-CCCC-CCCC-CCCC-CCCCCCCCCCC"; export AZURE_TENANT_ID
+export AZURE_TENANT_ID="CCCCCCCC-CCCC-CCCC-CCCC-CCCCCCCCCCC"
-AZURE_SUBSCRIPTION_ID="DDDDDDDD-DDDD-DDDD-DDDD-DDDDDDDDDDDD"; export AZURE_SUBSCRIPTION_ID
+export AZURE_SUBSCRIPTION_ID="DDDDDDDD-DDDD-DDDD-DDDD-DDDDDDDDDDDD"
 ```

 * To run the VM you should then run `vagrant up --provider=azure` and once previsioned you can `vagrant ssh` etc. in the usual way.